 Valerie, 40, and Pen, 44, have wanted to become parents for as long as they can remember.
 Their adoption route hasn’t been easy, but now it’s confirmed their son Marcus can stay, it’s time to celebrate.
 A fabulous party is already in the planning, but they’d like a ‘Living arrows’ commission as a more permanent testament in words to becoming a family too.

 We agree we’ll involve their families, a trio of closest friends and their Social Workers, James and Gail, who they’ve gradually become close to.
-Our aim is to create a narrative that helps Marcus make sense of his new family situation and for Pen and Valerie to take stock of all the recent changes in their lives.
+Our aim is to create a narrative that helps Marcus make sense of his new family situation.
+It will also be a chance for Pen and Valerie to take stock of all the recent changes in their lives.